dnnsharp/sharp-scheduler-guide/imap.md

 * **Attachments save directory **- choose a directory where the files should be saved.

 * **Filter E-mail by subject** - where a simple email subject can be appended.
-The below Use Regex option enabled will parse the complete email subject according to the set Regex expression.
+Enabling the Use Regex option below will parse the complete email subject according to the set Regex expression.
+Be advised that the subject must be a perfect match if Use Regex is not set.

-* **Filter E-mail by recipient** - where a simple email address can be appended.
-The below Use Regex option enabled will parse the email recipients according to the set Regex expression.
+* **Filter E-mail by recipient** - where a simple recipient email address can be appended.
+Enabling the Use Regex option below will parse the recipient email address according to the set Regex expression.
+Be advised that the recipient email address must be a perfect match if Use Regex is not set.

-* **Filter E-mail by sender** - where a simple email address can be appended.
-The below Use Regex option enabled will parse the email senders according to the set Regex expression.
+* **Filter E-mail by sender** -  where a simple sender email address can be appended.
+Enabling the Use Regex option below will parse the sender email address according to the set Regex expression.
+Be advised that the sender email address must be a perfect match if Use Regex is not set.

-* **Filter E-mail by Cc **-** **where a simple email address can be appended.
-The below Use Regex option enabled will parse the email cc recipients according to the set Regex expression.
+* **Filter E-mail by CC **-** **where a simple CC recipient email address can be appended.
+Enabling the Use Regex option below will parse the CC recipient email address according to the set Regex expression.
+Be advised that the CC recipient email address must be a perfect match if Use Regex is not set.

-* **Filter E-mail by Bcc** - where a simple email address can be appended.
-The below Use Regex option enabled will parse the email cc recipients according to the set Regex expression.
+* **Filter E-mail by BCC** - where a simple BCC recipient email address can be appended.
+Enabling the Use Regex option below will parse the BCC recipient email address according to the set Regex expression.
+Be advised that the BCC recipient email address must be a perfect match if Use Regex is not set.

-* **Filter E-mail by body **-** **where a simple plain text can be appended.The below Use Regex option enabled will parse the email body according to the set Regex expression.
+* **Filter E-mail by body **-** **where a simple plain text can be appended.The below Use Regex option enabled will parse the email body according to the set Regex expression. where a simple plain text can be appended.
+Enabling the Use Regex option below will parse the body email according to the set Regex expression.
+Be advised that the plain text must be a perfect match if Use Regex is not set.

 * **Filter E-mail by attachments **- choose one of the following options: